secbyteX03/PharmaLens/proposal.md

 PharmaLens is a web-based application that allows users to take a photo of a medication (either the pill itself or its packaging) and receive immediate, detailed information about it.
 The application leverages a powerful multimodal AI model to analyze the image and provide crucial details in a clear, easy-to-understand format.

+The workflow is as follows:
+1.  **Image Upload**: The user uploads an image to the React frontend.
+2.  **Backend Request**: The frontend calls a Firebase Cloud Function.
+3.  **AI Orchestration**: The Cloud Function uses **Genkit**, an open-source AI framework from Google, to manage and execute a defined AI workflow.
+4.  **AI Analysis**: The Genkit flow passes the image to **Google's Gemini 1.5 Flash model**, which analyzes the image and extracts the relevant information.
+5.  **Structured Response**: The model returns a structured JSON object, which is validated by Genkit and sent back to the frontend.
+6.  **Display Results**: The React application displays the information in a clear, user-friendly interface.

 ### Core Features (Prototype)

 #### 1. Medication Identification